How we Handle and Publish Security Issues

 There is a 90 days deadline starting on the moment we contact the vendor (step 2).
 Once this deadline passes, the issue is disclosed to the defensive community (step 4).
 This deadline might change if one of the following happens:

-- Deadline Expires: The deadline expires on a weekend or public holiday in Switzerland and/or the country of the vendor contact.
-The disclosure will happen at the earliest on the next working day.
+- Deadline Expires: The deadline expires without establishing an agreement nor providing information about upcoming countermeasures.
+If the deadlines expires on a weekend or public holiday in Switzerland and/or the country of the vendor contact, the disclosure will happen at the earliest on the next working day.
 Please inform us early about such events.

 - Countermeasure Release Date: The vendor communicates a release date for a countermeasure within 30 days following the initial deadline.
 The disclosure will happen not earlier than the release date of the countermeasure as long as the promised availability is on time.